Europe wins the Ryder Cup and reasserts its dominance over the Americans

-Shane Lowry added his name to Irish lore in the Ryder Cup with a 6-foot birdie putt on the 18th hole Sunday that assured Europe of retaining the cup.
-Tyrrell Hatton halved his match to make Europe an outright winner for the 11th time in the last 15 matches.

-Luke Donald became the first European captain to win back to back in the Ryder Cup since Tony Jacklin in 1985 and 1987.
-He had 11 of the same 12 players who won big in Rome two years ago.
-Even more impressive was doing it on U.S. soil — at Bethpage Black, no less — with hostile fans that were loud and vulgar and relentless.
+“They'll be talking about this team for a long time,” Luke Donald said after joining Tony Jacklin (1985 and 1987) as the only European captains to win back to back.

+Tyrrell Hatton, the only player to go unbeaten for the week, earned a halve against Collin Morikawa that made Europe an outright winner.

-The final score tally — Europe 15, United States 13 — was the only real surprise.
+The final score — Europe 15, United States 13 — was the only real surprise.

+“Shoutout to the Americans,” Donald said, his players draped in flags of their home countries.
+"We knew they’d be tough.
+I didn’t think they would be this tough on Sunday.
+They fought so hard, and all the respect to them.

+“This means a lot, obviously, to me and the team.
+We came here knowing that the task was going to be very difficult.
+Couldn’t be more proud of these guys — what they’ve gone through, how they come together, how they’re playing for history, how they’re playing for the people that came before them and now they’ll be talked (about) for generations to come."

-The Americans at least showed a pulse and made their opponents sweat more than anyone imagined, storming back from the largest Sunday deficit ever against Europe.
+The Americans at least showed a pulse and made their opponents sweat more than anyone imagined, storming back from a seven-point deficit.
+No team ever won from more than four points behind going into the 12 singles matches.

 There was a moment where a comeback actually looked possible.